First Nations Advisory Group

 Dale holds student membership on the Australian Psychological Society - Indigenous Psychology Advisory Group and the Jilya Institute.
 Dale was the 2020 recipient of the Dr Tracy Westerman Aboriginal Psychology Scholarship Program and the Bendi Lango Bursary.

-Dale is passionate about Indigenous education and mental health, particularly around best-practice, evidence-based service delivery when working with, and for, Indigenous communities.
-Dale has research experience in cultural safety training of university students, embedding Indigenous curriculum in health programs, and understanding mental health professional’s uptake of digital mental health technologies.
-Upon completion of his PhD Dale intends to work with communities to co-develop digital mental health interventions for the social and emotional wellbeing of the community.
+Dale is passionate about Indigenous education and mental health, particularly around best-practice, evidence-based service delivery when working with and for Indigenous communities.
+Dale has research experience in cultural safety training of university students, embedding Indigenous curriculum in health programs, and understanding mental health professionals’ uptake of digital mental health technologies.
+Upon completion of his PhD, Dale intends to work with communities to co-develop digital mental health interventions for the social and emotional wellbeing of the community.

 You can learn more about the role and responsibilities of the group by reading the First Nations of Australia Advisory Group Terms of Reference.